-The school teaches Mathematics lessons four days a week.
+The school teaches Mathematics lessons each day.
 Mathematics is taught so that the needs of each child may be met.
 In most year groups the children are set for this subject.
 The importance of investigative skills is recognised and a proportion of mathematics taught will be of this nature.
 Time is also given to computation, both mentally and mechanically, but understanding is always emphasised.
 There are opportunities for gifted and talented mathematicians to participate in Maths Challenge events organised by other local schools.

 English should develop pupils’ abilities to communicate effectively in speech and writing and to listen with understanding.
 It should also enable them to be enthusiastic, responsive and knowledgeable readers.

 Pupils should develop the stamina and skills to write at length, with accurate spelling and punctuation.
 They should be taught the correct use of grammar.
-At Elangeni, we use Big Writing to teach our pupils how to write in a range of different genres.
+At Elangeni, we allow children to engage in a weekly creative writing lesson to teach our pupils how to write in a range of different genres.
 Regular monitoring of children’s achievements enables teachers to meet the needs of every child.

 Science is taught at all ages for on average two hours each week.
 Wherever possible the emphasis is on investigation and practical work in order to develop the skills necessary to devise and conduct fair experiments and record findings.
-Visits to support the science curriculum are made to places such as Whipsnade Zoo and local off-site woodland habitats and the school invites visitors such as The Mad Scientist and the Jungle Roadshow.
+Visits to support the science curriculum are made to places such as Whipsnade Zoo and local off-site woodland habitats and the school invites visitors such as Dr Gareth Francis and the Jungle Roadshow.